CoCalc Logo Icon

 mp.set_start_method("spawn")

-for rank in range(size):
+for rank in range(world_size):

-p = mp.Process(target=init_process, args=(rank, size, run))
+p = mp.Process(target=init_process, args=(rank, world_size, run))

 p.start()